Italian fascism: During Benito Mussolini's dictatorship

-Giustizia e Libertà (Justice and Freedom) was an Italian anti-fascist resistance movement, active from 1929 to 1945.
+Giustizia e Libertà (Justice and Freedom) was an early underground organization formed by anti-fascist members of the Italian resistance movement, active from 1929 to 1945.
 The movement was cofounded by Carlo Rosselli, Ferruccio Parri, who later became Prime Minister of Italy, and Sandro Pertini, who became President of Italy, were among the movement's leaders.
 The movement's members held various political beliefs but shared a belief in active, effective opposition to fascism, compared to the older Italian anti-fascist parties.
 Giustizia e Libertà also made the international community aware of the realities of fascism in Italy, thanks to the work of Gaetano Salvemini.

-Many Italian anti-fascists participated in the Spanish Civil War with the hope of setting an example of armed resistance to Franco's dictatorship against Mussolini's regime; hence their motto: "Today in Spain, tomorrow in Italy".
+Many Italian anti-fascists participated in the Spanish Civil War with the hope of setting an example of armed resistance to Francisco Franco's dictatorship in Spain against Mussolini's regime in Italy; hence their motto: "Today in Spain, tomorrow in Italy".

 Between 1920 and 1943, several anti-fascist movements were active among the Slovenes and Croats in the territories annexed to Italy after World War I, known as the Julian March.
 The most influential was the militant insurgent organization TIGR, which carried out numerous sabotages, as well as attacks on representatives of the Fascist Party and the military.
 Most of the underground structure of the organization was discovered and dismantled by the Organization for Vigilance and Repression of Anti-Fascism (OVRA) in 1940 and 1941, and after June 1941 most of its former activists joined the Slovene Partisans.

 During World War II, many members of the Italian resistance left their homes and went to live in the mountains, fighting against Italian fascists and German Nazi soldiers during the Italian Civil War.
-Many cities in Italy, including Turin, Naples and Milan, were freed by anti-fascist uprisings.
+Many cities in Italy, including Turin, Naples, and Milan, were freed by anti-fascist uprisings.